undwivedi/Akt-Selective/README.md

 # Akt-Selective

 SARK-Tool for Akt-selective Binders:
-This SARK-Tool is a JavaScript Application for Hybrid Structure-Activity-Relationship based Lead-Indentification for Drug-Repurposing and Drug-Personalisation targeting Akt in Lung Cancer cells as A549.
+This SARK-Tool is a JavaScript Application for identifying the selectivity of small molecule towards Akt binding i.e. targeting Akt.

 Requirments: Your browser should allow the JavaScript.